kifork/tenantcloud-stylelint-config/README.md

 You can override existing rules or add new ones.

-To do this, add the `" rules "` key to the config right after `" extends ":" tenantcloud-stylelint-scss-config "`, and then add your own rules.
+To do this, add the `"rules"` key to the config right after `"extends": "tenantcloud-stylelint-scss-config"`, and then add your own rules.

 _.stylelintrc_
 ```json